Mother’s Day heat wave tempts people out of coronavirus-induced isolation in Seattle

 The ambassadors are at only some of the biggest parks, so it is up to each person to follow the rules, Aguirre said.
 “Ambassadors can’t do this work.
 We all have to do this work.”

-Aguirre said Sunday afternoon that despite some folks coming within six feet of each other — the minimum distance health experts say to stay apart to avoid spreading the virus — by and large, the weekend was progressing well.
+Aguirre said Sunday afternoon that despite some folks coming within 6 feet of each other — the minimum distance health experts say to stay apart to avoid spreading the virus — by and large, the weekend was progressing well.

 “Overall it was kind of what we expected,” Aguirre said.
 “We expected to have lots of folks out there but they seemed to be behaving themselves, in most cases.”